dresa/japanese-puzzle/README.md

 Choosing upon a solution, which is a black-white image, is not enough -- I also needed to check whether the solution is unique and easy enough to deduce.
 Doing this manually would have been a tedious task.
 Since such a solver was not available, I decided to write one myself.
+The program was a success, and a generated quite a few personalized Japanese puzzles for others to solve.

 This project was completed in 2007, so it was written in Java 1.6.